 “cultivate good manners.”

 Which can be hard if we have no idea what constitutes good manners.
-Start by asking the elderly, and try to update the outdated ones for them to be more inclusive of modern times.
+Start by asking the elderly, and try to update the outdated ones for the modern times.

-Nothing wrong with being proud of the work you do, and if it benefits people in some way, it only makes sense that you are.
+Nothing wrong with being proud of the work you do; if it benefits people in some way, it only makes sense that you are.
 Just don’t lose sense of the ground you’re treading, the people who have guided and will continue to guide you in your endeavors.

 “realize and accept that life isn’t fair.”

 But knowing that there are other possible realities than that of the oppressive Capitalist machination, I can’t just accept the unfairness.
-For the time being, yes, I can tolerate it, because doing so doesn’t maim into vegetative state of not doing anything.
+For the time being, yes, I know that, and I can tolerate it up to a point, because doing so doesn’t paralyze me.

-I dream of a time when we can finally realize and accept that Life is fair, because we have made it to be.
+I dream of a time when we can accept that Life is fair, because we have made it to be.

 “know when to keep your mouth shut.”